Conflict resolution: Between organizations

-Other forms

 Conflict management

 Conflict management refers to the long-term management of intractable conflicts.
 It is the label for the variety of ways by which people handle grievances—standing up for what they consider to be right and against what they consider to be wrong.
 Those ways include such diverse phenomena as gossip, ridicule, lynching, terrorism, warfare, feuding, genocide, law, mediation, and avoidance.
 Which forms of conflict management will be used in any given situation can be somewhat predicted and explained by the social structure—or social geometry—of the case.

 Conflict management is often considered to be distinct from conflict resolution.

 In order for actual conflict to occur, there should be an expression of exclusive patterns which explain why and how the conflict was expressed the way it was.
 Conflict is often connected to a previous issue.
 Resolution refers to resolving a dispute to the approval of one or both parties, whereas management is concerned with an ongoing process that may never have a resolution.
 Neither is considered the same as conflict transformation, which seeks to reframe the positions of the conflict parties.